sassafras13/sassafras13.github.io/bookshelf.md

 ## 2022

+* **The Grid: The Fraying Wires Between Americans and Our Energy Future** by Gretchen Bakke, PhD

 * **System Design Interview** by Alex Xu

 * **Electrify: An Optimist's Playbook for our Clean Energy Future** by Saul Griffith